-7.3.3 Parallel Forms Test Characteristic Curves (TCC)
+7.3.3.
+Parallel Forms Test Characteristic Curves (TCC)

 Figure 7.1 through Figure 7.7 show TCCs computed from post administration parameters for parallel forms.
 The TCC plot shows the expected score for each form plotted over a theoretical ability range from -4 to 4.
 The goal during form building was to have identical TCC for parallel forms across the entire ability range.
 TCC for parallel forms across grades show small variations at different sections along the ability scale.
 Small variations in TCC of parallel forms are tolerated and accounted for in the raw-to-scale tables.
-Also, students' experiences are not noticeably different across forms, as there are no artificial restrictions of range imposed by taking a form that is differentially too easy or hard.
+Also, students' experiences are not noticeably different, and there no artificial restriction of range imposed by taking a form that is differentially too easy or hard.
 These TCCs for parallel forms follow the same general pattern as those constructed from field test data in Figure 4.3 through Figure 4.9.
-Major differences between the TCCs from operational and stand-alone field test administration are that the gradient of the operational TCCs is slightly lower, and the steepest sections of the TCCs from the operational analysis are slightly shifted to the left of the ability scale, indicating the forms had gotten easier.
+Major difference between the TCCs from operational and field test administration are that the gradient of the operational TCCs is slightly lower, and the steepest section of the TCCs from the operational analysis are slightly shifted to the left of the ability scale, indicating the forms had gotten easier.

-Figure 7.7 Math I TCC Operational Forms A and M, B and N
+Figure 7.7 English II TCC ELA Operational Forms A and M, B and N and C and O

-7.3.4 Measurement Precision-Test Information Function and Conditional Standard Error
+7.3.4.
+Measurement Precision-Test Information Function and Conditional Standard Error

 In CTT, the concept of reliability is at the center of evaluating the test form.
-Test reliability as defined under CTT has two important drawbacks, which have also received considerable attention (Hambleton & Swaminathan, 1985):
+Test reliability as defined under CTT has two important drawbacks which have also received considerable attention (Hambleton & Swaminathan, 1985):